 “We seek to live out the hope in Hebrews 10 to draw near to God together as we encourage and spur one another on to love and good deeds.
 We delight to see students grow as they sow seeds of the Kingdom in their unique ministry contexts.”

 Assistant Professor of Practical Theology

 As part of our intentional focus on community, our students, staff, and faculty gather together on Wednesdays at 11:45am for a worship service followed by community lunch.
 This is a time for us to come together as one body of believers, and an opportunity for informal conversations and deeper friendships.
-Our chapel messages are podcasted and can accessed via iTunes or Soundcloud.
+Our chapel messages are podcasted and can accessed on our podcast page.

 The Acadia Divinity College Student Association seeks to provide build a community of love, support and encouragement for all students.
 To learn more about the ADCSA, or to discover some upcoming events, please visit their webpage.

 We offer a number of courses designed to teach and lead individuals in spiritual formation.
 These courses seek to balance the deep theological learning with the practical application in our own lives and in the lives of others.